Michael E. Greenberg

-Michael Greenberg (born May 25, 1954 in Miami Beach, Florida) is an American neuroscientist who specializes in molecular neurobiology.
+Michael Greenberg (born May 25, 1954) is an American neuroscientist who specializes in molecular neurobiology.
 He served as the Chair of the Department of Neurobiology at Harvard Medical School from 2008 to 2022.

 Biography

 Michael Greenberg grew up in Brooklyn, New York and graduated from Wesleyan University (magna cum laude) in 1976 with a degree in chemistry.
 He conducted his Ph.D. research and began his post-doctoral research at Rockefeller University in New York City in the laboratory of Nobel Laureate Gerald Edelman.
 He later completed his postdoctoral research with Edward Ziff at New York University Medical Center.